nickxir12/nickxir12.github.io/about.md

 # 📘 About Me

-I'm **Nikolaos Xi̱ros**, currently finishing my undergraduate degree in Electrical and Computer Engineering at NTUA.
+I'm **Nikolas Xi̱ros**, currently finishing my undergraduate degree in Electrical and Computer Engineering at NTUA.

 I specialize in:
 - Multimodal learning